-There is substantial peer-to-peer work in the file system and OS literature that is relevant, including the Ficus [27], JetFile [28], Bayou [29] projects.
+There is substantial peer-to-peer work in the file system and OS literature that is relevant, including the Ficus [30], JetFile [31], Bayou [32] projects.
 All of them are replicated storage systems based on the peer-to-peer architecture.
 Ficus is a distributed file system aiming to a wide-scale, Internet-based use.
 It supports replication using a single-copy availability, optimistic update policy.
 Its main focus is on the consistency among the different copies and reconciliation algorithms to reliably detect concurrent updates and automatically restore consistency.
-Like Ficus, Bayou provides support for applicationdependent resolution of conflicts, but unlike Ficus, it does not attempt to provide transparent conflict detection.
+Like Ficus, Bayou provides support for application-dependent resolution of conflicts, but unlike Ficus, it does not attempt to provide transparent conflict detection.
 JetFile requires file managers to join a multicast group for each file they actively use or serve.
 Our system is targeted in a different environment and addresses different research issues.
 The primary concern of our work is the effect of the wireless coverage, collaboration strategy and power conservation method in the data dissemination across mobile hosts, rather than consistent replication.

 Flooding and gossiping (a variant on flooding, that sends messages only to some neighboring nodes instead of all) protocols have been also studied extensively.
-For example, [30] presents a protocol for information dissemination in sensor networks.
+For example, [33] presents a protocol for information dissemination in sensor networks.
 In their setting, the sensors are fixed and the network fully connected.
 They measure both the amount of data these protocols disseminate over time and the amount of energy the dissipate.
 It features meta-data negotiation prior to data exchange to ensure that the latter is necessary and desired, eliminating duplicate data transmissions, and with power resource awareness.
 They compare their work with more conventional gossiping and flooding approaches.
-A more theoretical work [31] assumes a system where the nodes are placed on a line.
+A more theoretical work [34] assumes a system where the nodes are placed on a line.
 They present an optimal algorithm for broadcasting and compute the expected number of time steps required for it to complete.
-More theoretical studies on information dissemination have used percolation theory [32] or epidemic models.
+More theoretical studies on information dissemination have used percolation theory [35] or epidemic models.
+In percolation theory, the nodes are typically fixed on a lattice and therefore these models are not adequate for our setting.